Home Care, Incontinence Supplies, and Medical Supplies

 3. Acquire rubber grips for faucets and door knobs, rubber jar openers and rubber corner guards, which enable people with arthritis or a weakened grip to securely grasp and turn round knobs and open jars.
 Place the corner guards on tabletops and counters to avoid sharp edges.

-4. Medication organizers — Plastic boxes that contain a section for each day of the week.
+4. Medication organizers are plastic boxes that contain a section for each day of the week.
 Allows you and/or your parent to organize medications seven days at a time.
 Eliminates the need to juggle multiple bottles two or three times a day.
 You might also ask for nonchildproof caps at the pharmacy, to make it easier for your parent to open the containers.

-5. A medical alarm system — These emergency response systems provide assistance round the clock.
-In most cases a plan is created, containing your parent's medical history, medications, physicians' names and telephone numbers and a list of family members.
+5. Medical alarm systems that provide emergency assistance round the clock.
+In most cases a plan is created, containing your parent's medical history, medications, physicians'names and telephone numbers and a list of family members.
 In the case of a fall or other medical emergency, the service will dispatch medical personnel directly to your parent's home and then notify you.

 6. Replace standard flip switches with larger, easier to use rocker switches throughout the house.